TritonDataCenter/rfd/rfd/0159/README.md

 possible future changes to some of these settings which could increase the usable capacity of a storage node.

+## Policy

+The intention of the policy for the capacity limit is that Manta should fill storage zones up to a max utilization of X% (for some specific X).
+X is chosen such that performance remains reliably good (at the expected fragmentation rate).

+The max utilization must also account for a fixed amount of space used for temporary log files, crash dumps, and other files used by the rest of the system.

+Over time, ongoing work may allow us to increase X which decreases the overall cost of Manta.

+## Mechanism

+While the policy is fairly straightforward, the mechanism to acheive that is more complicated.

+We want Manta to stop trying to use a storage zone before it's actually full, otherwise there would be requests that fail as the storage zone fills up.
+In addition, we wouldn't have room to write logs or other files inside the storage zone.
+This implies that Manta is aware of the physical space available in the storage zone and stops writing to it before it's full.
+This behavior is currently controlled globally by Muskie for all storage zones using the MUSKIE_MAX_UTILIZATION_PCT tunable.

+In addition, we want a ZFS quota on each storage zone to act as a backstop in case of a problem with the above mechanism.

+Since MUSKIE_MAX_UTILIZATION_PCT is effectively applied after the quota, if the policy has a target of X%, the operator must configure the quota and MUSKIE_MAX_UTILIZATION_PCT such that the product of these two represents X% of usable storage on the box.
+That implies MUSKIE_MAX_UTILIZATION_PCT will be slightly greater than X.

+While it may be obvious, it is worth reiterating that the quota on the zone is a backstop and cannot be used properly in lieu of the MUSKIE_MAX_UTILIZATION_PCT setting in Muskie.

 ## Measuring

 There are many different ways to measure the available and used storage on a